askasys-code/mpv4all/README.md

 # mpv4all

-My personal mpv configuration for best quality.
+My personal mpv configuration for the video best quality.

 Toggle functions is the main feature.